alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/rocketmq-example/readme.md

 Binding is Bridge between the external messaging systems and application provided Producers and Consumers of messages.

-This is a overview of Spring Cloud Stream.
+This is an overview of Spring Cloud Stream.

 ![](https://docs.spring.io/spring-cloud-stream/docs/current/reference/html/images/SCSt-with-binder.png)